aip-dev/aip.dev/aip/general/0142/aip.md

 Services **may** support fractional seconds for both timestamps and durations.
 Services **may** also limit the supported precision, and **may** round values received from the user to the supported precision.

-However, services **should not** support precision beyond the nanosecond.
+**Note:** Services **should not** support precision more granular than the nanosecond.

 ### Civil dates and times